 Analyze forecasts and alternative better and worse scenarios from 2017 to 2040 for 250 causes of death, life expectancy, years of life lost (YLLs) as well as risk-attributable deaths and YLLs.
 Use treemaps, arrow diagrams, decomposition plots, line charts, maps and others to compare across countries and with regions of the world.

-Explore local patterns of diarrhea burden across Africa from 2000 to 2015 with this interactive visualization tool.
+Explore local patterns of diarrhea burden across the world from 2000 to 2019 with this interactive visualization tool.
 Compare diarrheal prevalence, incidence, and mortality at multiple spatial scales – from values at the country level to estimates for individual districts and departments.
 Search for specific areas to view local trends, and share your findings with others.
 Observe temporal patterns of improvement, and examine the probability of achieving the WHO Global Action Plan for Pneumonia and Diarrhea (GAPPD) goals.

 Explore US health care spending for 155 conditions for the years 1996 through 2016.
 Use the interactive Sankey diagram, treemap, and pyramid chart to analyze trends by age, sex, type of care, condition, and payer.
 New in Nov 2017: view how different factors drove changes in spending.

 With this interactive mapping tool, explore local assessments of where in Africa specific infectious diseases (Ebola virus disease, Marburg virus disease, Lassa fever, and Crimean-Congo hemorrhagic fever) have the greatest potential to emerge and subsequently spread.